Aminesmaeili79/dotfiles/README.md

 stow nvim     # Symlink Neovim configurations stow alacritty # Symlink Alacritty configurations

+# Or run the command below to create symlink for all directories and files
+stow -t ~/ .

 # To simulate and check what stow will do before actually doing it
 stow -n zsh   # Dry run for Zsh configurations
 ```